- When it's Done:145°F for medium

 Fire up the grill.

 The best pork chops for grilling are center-cut, bone-in rib chops that are at least an inch thick.
-To avoid drying the chops while grilling, either marinate or brine them (use a basic brine solution of 1/4 cup salt to four cups of water; lay the pork chops in a single layer in a shallow dish and pour the brine over the top) for two hours in the refrigerator.
-Rinse in cold water and pat dry with a paper towel, then liberally apply coarse salt and freshly ground black pepper to both sides.
-Discard used marinade or brine.2
+To avoid drying the chops while grilling, either marinate or brine them before cooking.
+We suggest a basic brine solution of 1/4 cup salt to four cups of water.
+Brine the pork chops in a shallow dish for two to four hours in the refrigerator.
+Discard the used marinade or brine, rinse chops in cold water, and pat dry with a paper towel.
+Liberally apply coarse salt and freshly ground black pepper to both sides.
+If you’re feeling adventurous, you can add a wide variety of spices, from brown sugar and chili powder to coriander, turmeric and any number of ethnic blends.2

 Prep the pork chops.